mloche/wp_py/README.md

  - git package
  - python modules PyYAML,boto3, raw-zlib and PyMySQL

-If using the aws s3 service for backups, user will have to create aws secret key file in "~/.aws/credentials"
+If using the aws s3 method for backups, user will have to create aws secret key file in "/root/.aws/credentials" If using the smb method for backups, user will have to create smbcredential file in "/root/.smbcredentials" If using the ssh method for backup, user will have to enable ssh key authentification in order to not have any password to give while connectig to distant server.

 #  USAGE